katheich/project-1/README.md

   ```

 ### Collisions
-- as overlap of classes could be too brief to detect all collisions reliably (if timed correctly, pac-man could 'pass through' a ghost), implemented a player shadow around all cells of the player that would all be considered as collisions if a ghost hit them
+- As an overlap of classes could be too brief to detect all collisions reliably (i.e. if timed correctly, pac-man could 'pass through' a ghost), I implemented a player shadow around all cells of the player that would all be considered as collisions if a ghost hit them.
   ```js
   playerShadow = [getNeighbourCell(player, 'up'), getNeighbourCell(player, 'right'), getNeighbourCell(player, 'down'), getNeighbourCell(player, 'left')]
   ```
-- checks for collisions both in the moves of the ghosts and the player
+- There are checks for collisions both in the movements of the ghosts and the player
   - in `moveGhost`:

     ```js